conan-io/docs/glossary.rst

       package without bumping the actual reference or package version.

    recipe revision
-      A unique ID using the latest VCS hash or a checksum of the recipe manifest (`conanfile.py` with the exported files if any.
+      A unique ID using the latest VCS hash or a checksum of the `conanfile.py` with the exported files if any.
 See the :ref:`revisions mechanism<package_revisions>` page.

    package revision